-The MSc Mental Wellbeing and Resilience is a specialised (QAA, 2015) three year, part-time Masters course.
-It is designed to support and challenge professionals from a range of formal and informal professional settings and contexts, such as Education, Human Resources, Mental Health, Nursing, Social Work, Policing and Armed, and Emergency Services and the voluntary sector.
+This Masters course is designed to support and challenge professionals from a range of formal and informal professional settings and contexts, such as Education, Human Resources, Mental Health, Nursing, Social Work, Policing and Armed Forces, and the Emergency Services and the voluntary sector.

 |Academic School:||School of Social Sciences|